LSDtopotools/lsdtt_opencv_docker/readme.md

 ```console
 cd lsdtt_opencv_docker
 ```
-and then build the docker file
+and then build the docker file.
+NOTE: this will take a long time (an hour or so).

 ```console
 docker build -t lsdtt_opencv_docker .